Where the Crawdads Sing (film): Plot

-In 1968, Kya begins a relationship with popular local quarterback Chase Andrews, who promises her marriage.
-Chase gives Kya a small shell which she makes into a necklace and gives to him.
-A year later, Tate returns to Barkley Cove wanting to rekindle their romance, but Kya is unsure.
-Kya ends her relationship with Chase when she discovers he is already engaged to another girl.
+In 1969, Tate returns to Barkley Cove wanting to rekindle their romance, but Kya is ambiguous.
+She ends her relationship with Chase when she discovers he is already engaged to another town girl.

-Kya has her nature drawings and writings published and the income helps her keep her home.
-Her older brother Jodie reappears and tells her their mother died before she was able to reunite her children.
-Jodie promises to visit when he can.
+Kya's older brother Jodie returns, a United States Army soldier.
+Their mother has died of leukemia, while living with her sister; and he has no knowledge of their three older siblings.
+Jodie asks to visit when he can.

-Kya rebuffs Chase's persistent attentions and successfully fights off his rape attempt, vowing to kill him if he does not leave her alone.
-The threat is overheard by a fisherman.
-Chase returns and vandalizes Kya's home while she hides in the bushes.
-Days later, Chase is found dead at the bottom of a fire tower from which he had apparently fallen.
-The muddy bog floods at high tide, destroying any tracks from the killer, and no fingerprints are found in the tower.
-The shell necklace, which he had been wearing on the evening of his death, is missing from his body.
-Kya is charged with first-degree murder and prejudged by the suspicious townspeople.
+Kya rebuffs Chase's persistent attentions and successfully fights off his rape attempt, vowing to kill him if he returns.
+The threat is overheard by a local fisherman.
+Chase returns and vandalizes Kya's home while she hides in the marsh.
+The constant threat of violence reminds her of her past with her father and leads to anxiety.

-Despite knowing Kya had been meeting with a book publisher in Greenville at the time, the police and the prosecutor speculate she could have disguised herself and made an overnight round-trip bus ride to Barkley Cove, lured Chase to the fire tower during the brief layover and killed him.
-With only the unfounded theory, the missing necklace, and the fisherman's testimony, Kya is found not guilty at her 1969 trial.
+Back in the present, Kya's trial has begun.
+Despite knowing Kya had been meeting with a book publisher in Greenville at the time, the police and the prosecutor speculate she could have disguised herself and made an overnight round-trip bus ride to Barkley Cove, lured Chase to the fire tower and killed him.
+With only the speculative theory, the missing necklace, red wool cap fibers and the fisherman's testimony, Kya is found not guilty.

+Reconciled, Kya and Tate reunite, agree to a common law marriage "like the geese".
+Over the years, Kya publishes three more illustrated marsh ecology books, on swamp insects, sea birds and mushrooms.

-Kya and Tate spend the rest of their lives together.
-Kya publishes illustrated nature books, and is frequently visited by Jodie and his family.
-While boating through the swamp in her 70s, she imagines seeing her mother returning to the cabin.
+They are frequently visited by Jodie and his family.
+She offers condolences to Mabel at Jumpin's funeral.

+While boating through the swamp in her 70s, she imagines herself as a child seeing her mother returning to the cabin.
 Tate finds Kya lying dead in the boat at their dock.

 Boxing up Kya's things, Tate finds a passage in her journal saying that to protect the prey, sometimes the predator has to be killed.
 It is accompanied by a drawing of Chase.
-Tate then finds the missing shell necklace, which he throws into the marsh water realizing that Kya truly did murder Chase.
+In a hidden compartment in the book, Tate finds the missing shell necklace, which he throws into the marsh waters.

-Title

-Crawdads (crayfish) cannot "sing", but when Kya's mother often encouraged her to explore the marsh, she would say, "Go as far as you can–way out yonder where the crawdads sing."
-When Tate also used the phrase, she asked him the meaning and he replied, "Just means far in the bush where critters are wild, still behaving like critters."
-Delia Owens was inspired to use the phrase because her own mother had used it when she was little.